tnebooks/12th-biology/content.en/zoology/applications-of-biotechnology/_index.md

 **10.1.3 Interferons** Interferons are proteinaceous, antiviral,

 species specific substances produced by mammalian cells when infected with viruses.
 Interferons were discovered by Alick Isaacs and Jean Lindemann in 1957.
 Based on the structure of interferons they are classified as α, β and γ interferons.
 They stimulate the cellular DNA to produce antiviral enzymes which inhibit viral replication and protect the cells.
 Interferons

+159 Applications of Biotechnology

 could be isolated from blood, but the amount of blood required for isolation of interferons is enormous and not practical.
 To overcome this issue interferons could be produced by rDNA technology.
 The yeast Saccharomyces cerevisiae is more suitable for production of recombinant interferons than _E.coli_, since _E.coli_ does not possess the machinery for glycosylation of proteins.
 Interferons are used for the treatment of various diseases like cancer, AIDS, multiple sclerosis, hepatitis C and herpes zoster.
 In spite of the therapeutic applications interferons are not within the reach of the common man due to high cost for its production.